-The Police & Crime Commissioner Election will be taking place on Thursday 6 May 2021
+The Police & Crime Commissioner Election took place on Thursday 6 May 2021

 The UK Government postponed these elections from May 2020 due to Covid-19.

 The results for the Rother region are shown below:

 The overall results for Sussex can be seen following the link below:

 The Police & Crime Commissioner (PCC) is responsible for setting the strategic objectives for policing in Sussex.
 This includes setting and updating a police and crime plan, setting the force budget and precept, and appointing, and where necessary dismissing, the Chief Constable.
 The Police & Crime Panel will play a key role in scrutinising decisions made by the commissioner in connection to these responsibilities.

 These arrangements are designed to increase transparency of the delivery of policing services and to give the public the ability to ensure their police are accountable.
 As such the Chief Constable of Sussex Police is accountable to the commissioner, and the commissioner is accountable to the electorate.

 Police & Crime Commissioners are elected every four years.